kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 - rapid : uses GFZ multi-GNSS rapid orbits, available since mid-2021 in ~1 day
 - ultra : since mid-2021, we can use multi-GNSS near realtime orbits from GFZ

 [For more options](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.rinex2snr_cl.html)

 [For more information on file formats, signals, conventions](https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html)

-**Output SNR file format**

-To columns are defined as:

-1. Satellite number (remember 100 is added for Glonass, etc)
-2. Elevation angle, degrees
-3. Azimuth angle, degrees
-4. Seconds of the day, GPS time
-5. elevation angle rate of change, degrees/sec.
-6. S6 SNR on L6
-7. S1 SNR on L1
-8. S2 SNR on L2
-9. S5 SNR on L5
-10. S7 SNR on L7
-11. S8 SNR on L8

-The unit for all SNR data is dB-Hz.

-**Our names for the GNSS frequencies**

-- 1,2,20, and 5 are GPS L1, L2, L2C, and L5 (L2 and L2C are the same frequency - but we use different numbers in this code so that
-one can *only* use L2C if wished)
-- 101,102 are Glonass L1 and L2
-- 201, 205, 206, 207, 208: Galileo frequencies, which are
-set as 1575.420, 1176.450, 1278.70, 1207.140, 1191.795 MHz
-- 302, 306, 307 : Beidou frequencies, defined as 1561.098, 1207.14, 1268.52 MHz

-**What if you want to analyze your own data?**

-Put your RINEX 2.11 files in the directory where you are going to run the code.

-They must have SNR data in them (S1, S2, etc) and have the receiver coordinates in the header.
-The files should follow these naming rules:

-- all lowercase
-- station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character year.
-- Example: algo0500.21o where station name is algo on day of year 50 from the year 2021

-<code>rinex2snr algo 2021 50 -nolook True</code>

-If you have ss second RINEX 3 files, they should be all upper case (except for the extension rnx or crx).

-* station name (9 characters where the last 3 characters are the country), underscore
-* capital R or capital S , with underscore on either side
-* four character year
-* three character day of year
-* four zeroes, underscore,
-* 01D, underscore
-* ssS, underscore, M0.
-* followed by rnx (crx if it is Hatanaka format).

-01D means it is one day.
-Some of the other parts of the very long station file name are no doubt useful, but they are not recognized by this code.
-By convention, these files may be gzipped but not unix compressed.
-You cannot use rinex2snr to translate RINEX 3 file unless they have the 01D naming convention.
-If you want a generic translation program, try rinex3_rinex2.

-Example filename: ONSA00SWE_R_20213050000_01D_30S_MO.rnx

-<code>rinex2snr onsa00swe 2021 305 -nolook True </code>

-If you have something other than 30 second sampling, use <code>-samplerate</code>.

-The RINEX inputs are always deleted, so do not put your only copy of the files in the working directory.
-Please note: we are using the publicly available <code>gfzrnx</code> code to convert RINEX 3 files into RINEX 2.11 files.
-If you do not have <code>gfzrnx</code> installed, you will not be able to use RINEX 3 files.

-It is also allowed to put your
-RINEX files into $REFL_CODE/YYYY/rinex/ssss where YYYY is the year and ssss is the four character station name.
-The advantage of doing this is that your RINEX files will not be deleted.

-The makan option (-mk True) follows entirely different rules for file storage which I will not describe here.

 <HR>